MuriloAltoe/MuriloAltoe/README.md

 - 🦖 COBOL/IsCobol developer.

-- 📖 Studying as a technologist in multiplatform software development at Fatec de Araras.
+- 🏅 Graduated as a technologist in multiplatform software development at Fatec de Araras.

+- 📖 Doing a postgraduate degree in Architecture and Java development at FIAP.

 <hr>

 ### Skills: